-Total refunds paid increased 8.9% from FY2014 to FY2015.
+Total refunds paid increased 17% from FY2015 to FY2016.
 A lump sum of employee contributions is only distributed to members who have terminated public employment, applied for a refund, and waited for expiration of the 90-day waiting period that begins with the last day of service.
 SERS' members cannot take partial distributions.
 Reemployed retirees who are eligible for an annuity may elect a lump sum distribution, which includes the employee's contributions, a portion of the employer's contributions, and interest.

-If a member has been employed in a job covered by the State Teachers Retirement System of Ohio (STRS) or the Ohio Public Employees Retirement System (OPERS) defined benefit plans as well as in a job covered by SERS, the member may combine the service credit and accounts in all the systems to receive one benefit at retirement.
+If a member has been employed in a job covered by the State Teachers Retirement System of Ohio (STRS) or the Ohio Public Employees Retirement System (OPERS) defined-benefit plans as well as in a job covered by SERS, the member may receive a retirement benefit independently from each system, if eligible, or combine the service credit and accounts in all the systems to receive one benefit at retirement.
 The system that holds the greatest service credit will calculate and pay the benefit; the employee's full contributions and a share of the employer contributions and interest are transferred to the paying system.
-Statutory changes were implemented which modified the calculation for the transferred employer share.
-Since all three systems implemented the changes mid-year, the net transfer amount for FY2015 cannot be reasonably compared to FY2014; however, SERS continues to transfer out more monies than received, just as it did under the previous calculation method.
+Statutory changes were implemented, which modified the calculation for the transferred employer share.
+Because all three systems implemented the changes mid-year, the net transfer amount for FY2016 cannot be reasonably compared to FY2015.

-SERS reimburses a portion (\$45.50) of the Medicare Part B premium to retirees eligible for SERS' health care program who provide proof of enrollment in Medicare Part B. The reimbursement amount, established by statute, has not changed since 2001; therefore, changes in expense are driven by eligible retirees' enrollment in Medicare Part B or termination of a benefit.
-Medicare Part B expense remained the same in FY2015.
-As noted earlier, the eligibility of new retirees to receive the Part B reimbursement is now tied to enrollment in one of SERS' health care plans.

-SERS pays a \$1,000 death benefit, established by statute in 2001, to the designated beneficiary of service and disability retirees.
-Death benefit payments increased 8.8% in FY2015.

-Most of retirees and dependents choosing SERS' health care coverage are over the age of 65 and therefore enrolled in a fully insured Medicare Advantage plan; however, SERS maintains a traditional, self-insured preferred provider organization for its non-Medicare retiree population.
+- SERS reimburses a portion (\$45.50) of the Medicare Part B premium to retirees eligible for SERS' health care program who provide proof of enrollment in Medicare Part B. The reimbursement amount, established by statute, has not changed since 2001; therefore, changes in expense are driven by eligible retirees' enrollment in Medicare Part B or termination of a benefit.
+Medicare Part B expense remained substantially the same in FY2016.
+The eligibility of new retirees to receive the Part B reimbursement is now tied to enrollment in one of SERS' health care plans. - SERS pays a \$1,000 death benefit, established by statute in 2001, to the designated beneficiary of service and disability retirees.
+Death benefit payments decreased 4.16% in FY2016. - Most retirees and dependents choosing SERS' health care coverage are over the age of 65 and therefore enrolled in a fully insured Medicare Advantage plan; however, SERS maintains a traditional, self-insured preferred provider organization for its non-Medicare retiree population.
 For both groups, SERS offers a self-insured prescription drug program.
-Health care expense increased \$11.8 million, or 6%, to \$199.8 million.
-Our goals for the non-Medicare program are to provide access to quality coverage at an affordable cost, and to focus on care management to improve the quality of care and to lower costs.
+Health care expenses decreased \$3.3 million, or 1.7%, to \$196.4 million.
+Our goals for the non-Medicare program are to provide access to quality coverage at an affordable cost and to focus on care management to improve the quality of care and to lower costs.
 Health care is a benefit that is permitted, not mandated, by statute.
-Our funding policy is to maintain the Health Care Fund with a 20-year solvency period to ensure that the fluctuations in the cost of health care do not cause an interruption in the program.
+Our funding policy is to maintain the Health Care Fund with a 20-year solvency period to insure that the fluctuations in the cost of health care do not cause an interruption in the program.